 Gloriosa (Glory Lily) – A very dramatic flower that is the National Flower of Zimbabwe.
 Available in red and orange.
 Perfect for tropical wedding and events for a delicate effect.

-Godetia – A seasonal flower that has several brightly coloured trumpet shaped flowers open up each stem available in a mix of colours from pinks, reds, whites and more.
+Godetia – A seasonal flower that has several brightly coloured trumpet-shaped flowers open up each stem available in a mix of colours from pinks, reds, whites and more.

 Gomphrena (Globe amaranth) – This seasonal flower is particularly small globe shaped flowers which can be easily dried.
 Available in white, orange, lavender, purples and pinks.

-Gypsophila – One of the most popular wedding flowers now, works well on it’s own and partnered with other flowers.
+Gypsophila – One of the most popular wedding flowers now, works well on its own and partnered with other flowers.
 With delicate- white tiny heads, Gypsophila creates a softening effect for wedding and event floral designs.
-Naturally available in white and pink, but also is dyed commercially and is available in golds, silvers, royal blues, cadbury purples and more.
+Naturally available in white and pink, but also is dyed commercially and is available in golds, silvers, royal blues, Cadbury purples and more.

 Heliconia – Tropical flower with large very dramatic flowerheads.
 Several different types available – perfect for a tropical, brightly coloured event or wedding for a striking shape and height to the arrangement.

-Helenium – Small daisy like flower, with slightly backward facing petals and autumnal colours.
+Helenium – Small daisy-like flower, with slightly backward facing petals and autumnal colours.

-Hydrangea – This cut flower are one of the most beautiful and spectacular flowers available at market; grown under glass, they are much cleaner and a very high quality compared to the outdoor plants.
+Hydrangea – This cut flower is one of the most beautiful and spectacular flowers available at the market; grown under glass, they are much cleaner and very high quality compared to the outdoor plants.
 Cultivated hydrangea come in interesting colours.
 Towards the latter end of the season, each variety will tend to bi-colour, especially the classic which tend to change into more vintage hues, incorporating greens, browns and reds.

 Hypericum (St John’s Wort) – This berried flower is available all year round and continues to be a popular variety to use in all types of arrangements for weddings, events, special occasions, hand-tied bouquets and competitions.
 Attractive berries rather than flowers make it a very popular filler flower available in reds, greens, whites, pinks and peaches.

-Iris – Very popular, that is now available pretty much all year round but short lived flowers.
+Iris – Very popular, that is now available pretty much all year round but short-lived flowers.
 Available in purple, blue, white and yellow.

 Kniphofia (Red hot poker) – Large dramatic upright flower spikes are very popular at this time of year for their colour, height and striking look.

-Leucadendron (Safari Sunset) – It is the leaves rather than the flowers which make this popular; the Safari Sunset is a claret, wine colour hue which makes it a interesting choice for a wedding or event to meet a berry-licious or autumnal design.
+Leucadendron (Safari Sunset) – It is the leaves rather than the flowers which make this popular; the Safari Sunset is a claret, wine colour hue which makes it an interesting choice for a wedding or event to meet a berry-licious or autumnal design.

-Leucospermum (Pincushion Protea) – Being a tropical flower, this large flower head is particularly long lasting and striking to the eye.
+Leucospermum (Pincushion Protea) – Being a tropical flower, this large flower head is particularly long-lasting and striking to the eye.
 It resembles a pincushion, yet it is not spiky!
 Perfect for a boho styled wedding or event.

 Lily – From Asiatic, Oriental, LA to Longiflorum, there are multiple types of lilies that might suit your theme.
 This statement flower steals the show all year round and they are all available in a range of different colours and shapes.
 Be aware are quite stubborn and can take some time to open, so make sure you plan ahead and get them in time for your event.

-Liatris – Seasonal, tall poker shaped purple flowers are perfect for a rustic, country garden or even ultra violet themed event.
+Liatris – Seasonal, tall poker shaped purple flowers are perfect for a rustic, country garden or even ultraviolet themed event.
 Add a pop of colour and height to your arrangements.

 Limonium (Sea Lavender, Statice) – Popular as a dried flower, all varieties make good fillers if you are looking for an alternative for gypsophila.
 Available in purples, whites, yellows and pinks.